-A supplementary device temporarily connected to the car may be used to start the engine both on the grid and in the pits.
+A supplementary device temporarily connected to the car may be used to start the engine in the team's designated garage area, in the pit lane and on the grid.

 5.21 Stall prevention systems:

 If a car is equipped with a stall prevention system, and in order to avoid the possibility of a car involved in an accident being left with the engine running, all such systems must be configured to stop the engine no more than ten seconds after activation.